New Jersey's Privacy Law Explained: What Businesses Need to Know

 Attorney General rulemaking

-SB 332 gives New Jersey’s attorney general rulemaking authority, meaning that office will exert significant influence on how this law is shaped, updated, and enforced.
+The NJDPL gives New Jersey’s attorney general rulemaking authority, meaning that office will exert significant influence on how this law is shaped, updated, and enforced.
 California and Colorado have similar provisions in their privacy laws—both having had a different experience with the rulemaking process.

 Colorado was able to finish the process quickly and without much hoopla.
 California, however, has received significant pushback from businesses, with a state court delaying enforcement for its finalized rules to give businesses more time to comply.